bytebodger/allow/README.md

    any Error is thrown.
 Setting an onFailure callback does not halt the further error handling provide by allow.
 If you want to turn off those features, you must use setFailureBehavior().

+   When the onFailure method is invoked, it will be called with two arguments:
+      The original value that failed validation
+      The message spawned by that failed validation
  */
 ```